-From the beginning, the creator(s) of bitcoin intended it to be a privacy coin to keep user information anonymous.
+From the beginning, the creator(s) of bitcoin intended it to be a privacy coin to keep user information protected.
 But because of the open ledger technology used in cryptocurrencies, tracking transactional data could and still can be relatively easy such as in the examples below:

 - When someone wants to spy and track transactions, they may set up spy nodes that attempt to triangulate data.